1 - Call Manhattan Active® API

 Before You Begin

-You will need access to the Manhattan Active® Platform application and a System Administrator role to configure security properties in the Auth Server user interface.
+You will need access to the Manhattan Active® Platform solution and a System Administrator role to configure security properties in the Auth Server user interface.

 To access the administration UI, go to your Auth Server URL (https://<unique_id>-auth.<domain_name>).
 After you log in, you should see the Administration option as a button that you can use to navigate to the administration UI: